MattKobayashi/docker-iperf3/README.md

 ## Running as a server

-To run docker-iperf as a server in the foreground:
+To run docker-iperf3 as a server in the foreground:

 `docker run -it --rm --network=host ingenieurmt/docker-iperf --server`

 Or alternatively, you can run it as a daemon in the background:

-`docker run -d --name iperf-server --network=host ingenieurmt/docker-iperf --server`
+`docker run -d --name iperf3-server --network=host ingenieurmt/docker-iperf --server`

 ## Running as a client